 Under favorable growing conditions, the Marguerite daisy reaches up to 1’ foot in height with an equal spread.

-The plant has a medium growth rate and matures in 1 to 2 years.
+The plant has an upright mounding habit with a medium growth rate and reaches maturity in 1 to 2 years.

 The shrubby foliage of the Marguerite daisy is divided with grey-green leaves.
 Alternate leaves are fleshy and oval to oval-lanceolate in shape.